openrasta/owin.spec/spec/owin-1.0.1-draft.1.md

 ## 3. Request Execution

-Upon connection from a user agent, a Web Server creates an Environment and populates it with the data received from the client.
-The Web Application is then invoked, resulting in either a response, or a failure to execute.
-Depending on the web server MAY transmit the response, transmit a new response with a representation of the failure, or terminate the User Agent's connection.
+Upon connection from a User Agent, a Server creates the Environment Properties and populates them with the data received from the client.
+The Application is then invoked, resulting in either a response or a failure to execute.
+Depending on the result of executing the Application, the Server MAY transmit the response, transmit a new response with a representation of the failure, or terminate the User Agent's connection.

 ### 3.1.
 Application Delegate